hjamet/project-memory/README.md

 ### Example Statistics File

 The `stats.json.example` file shows the structure of the statistics data for reference.
 Each project entry includes:
+- `currentScore`: the current pertinence score stored in stats.json
 - `rotationBonus`: accumulated bonus points from other projects being worked on
 - `totalReviews`: number of times this project has been reviewed
 - `lastReviewDate`: ISO timestamp of the most recent review